Geeketics/LocusZooms/README.md

 # create a LocusZoom-like plot
 locus.zoom(data = Example.assoc.linear,                                    # a data.frame (or a list of data.frames) with the columns CHR, BP, SNP, and P
+           region = c(16, 53340000, 54550000),                             # the chromosome region to be included in the plot
-           snp = "rs1008400",                                              # the SNP to be labelled in the plot ld.file = Example.ld,                                           # a file with LD values relevant to the SNP specified above genes.data = UCSC_GRCh37_Genes_UniqueList.txt,                  # a file of all the genes in the region / genome plot.title = "Association of FTO with BMI in Europeans",        # the plot title file.name = "Example.jpg")                                      # the name of the file to save the plot to
+           offset_bp = 0,                                                  # how many basepairs around the SNP / gene / region of interest to plot
+           ld.file = Example.ld,                                           # a file with LD values relevant to the SNP specified above genes.data = UCSC_GRCh37_Genes_UniqueList.txt,                  # a file of all the genes in the region / genome plot.title = "Association of FTO with BMI in Europeans",        # the plot title file.name = "Example.jpg",                                      # the name of the file to save the plot to secondary.snp = c("rs1121980", "rs8060235"),                    # a list of SNPs to label on the plot secondary.label = TRUE)                                         # TRUE/FALSE whether to add rsIDs of secondary SNPs to plot
 ```

 One of `snp`, `gene`, or `region` must be specified to create the plot: